Are you curious about how to use watercolor pencils? Learn these easy techniques for using these fun pencils in your artwork.

 Coloring a Spot for a Palette

-Coloring an area on scrap paper and using it as a palette is also a useful technique.
+Coloring an area on scrap paper and using it as a palette is also useful.
 This allows you to mix colors.

-However, this technique is similar to using regular watercolor paint, so unless you only have pencils, it's kind of redundant.
+However, this technique is similar to using regular watercolor paint, so unless you only have pencils, it’s redundant.

 Using Watercolor Paint and Adding Details with Pencils